 If you need legal assistance regarding slip and fall accidents matters, contact us online or call us at (615) 800-7096 today for a free consultation with an experienced attorney.

-Slip and fall accidents are common occurrences that lead to serious injuries and even financial trouble for the victims.
-If you are ever injured in a slip and fall accident you need to consult with an experienced attorney at Martin Heller Potempa & Sheppard, PLLC.
-These accidents are typically easy to prevent if property owners take care of their property and remove any and all hazards that could injure visitors.
-Be sure to speak with our Nashville slip and fall accident lawyers today so you can begin building a case for compensation.
+Slip and fall accidents are common occurrences that lead to severe injuries and even financial trouble for the victims.
+If you are ever injured in a slip and fall accident, you need to consult with the experienced Nashville personal injury attorneys at Martin Heller Potempa & Sheppard, PLLC.
+These accidents are typically easy to prevent if property owners take care of the property and remove any hazards that could injure visitors and renters.
+Be sure to speak with our Nashville slip and fall accident lawyers today so you can begin building your compensation case.

 How to Prove Fault in a Slip and Fall Accident Case

 Proving fault in a slip and fall case is not easy.
-All of these cases are different and the outcome lies in the ability to prove that the property owner failed to prevent the incident from happening and that you were not negligent in seeing the potential hazard on the property.
-In order to be successful in a slip and fall case, you must prove that the owner of the property knew about the dangerous condition that caused your injury.
+The outcome lies in the ability to verify that the property owner failed to prevent the incident from happening and that you were not negligent in seeing the potential hazard on the property.
+To be successful in a slip and fall case, you must prove that the owner of the property knew about the dangerous condition that caused your injury.